WorkTime – employee monitoring software

 - Telecommunications Act No. 25 of 1991.

 - Intellectual Property Act No. 36 of 2003.

 Is there professional lawyers’ advice on monitoring?

-- The fact that they are being monitored.
+- The knowledge that they are being monitored.

 - The purpose of the monitoring process.

 - How long the collected data will be retained.

 - The right for employees to speak out where there are concerns about monitoring.

 What is the bottom line?

 When implementing employee monitoring software, employers need to balance employees’ expectations of privacy and business interests.
 To implement the monitoring process on legitimate grounds, transparency and prior notification should be considered.